IHCC-cohorts/ihcc-cohorts.github.io/docs/DataSteward.md

 1. `git clone` the [data harmonization repository](https://github.com/IHCC-cohorts/data-harmonization).
 1. The source of truth for any data dictionary and their mappings is in the `templates` directory, for example `templates/ge.tsv`.
 Edit this file using, for example Excel.
-1. In your console, run `cd` to the `data-harmonization` project directort, then type `make all`.
+1. In your console, run `cd` to the `data-harmonization` project directory, then type `make all`.
 This will rebuild all data dictionaries, including your recent changes.
 1. Inspect the diff, commit the changes to a branch, push and create a pull request.
 1. Ask for a review from another IHCC member, then proceed as usual.
-Make sure editing with Excel does not create an unnecessarily huge diff!
+If you know how, make sure editing the TSV with Excel causes only a small diff, reflecting your changes.
+Else, it is possible Excel saved the file with somehow wrong settings.

 ## General DROID tips